echo2echo/Count-Lines-of-Code/README.md

 	$ ./count_lines_of_code.pl --type=HTML

-To count lines of code of a webpage, run the following command in the same directory as the count_lines_of_code.pl script
+To count lines of code of a webpage, run something like the following in the same directory as the count_lines_of_code.pl script

 	$ wget -cO - http://website.net > filename.html

 Then run the script...